Tarblux/chess-analysis-server/backend/notes/Plans.md

 A Chess Analysis Server that processes games asynchronously while serving preprocessed results to a frontend.
-The stack is Python + Flask for the API, RabbitMQ with Celery for the message queue, PostgreSQL with SQLAlchemy for storage, and a future ML engine for advanced analysis.
+The stack is Python + Flask for the API, RabbitMQ with Celery for the message queue, PostgreSQL with SQLAlchemy for storage, and a future ML engine for advanced analysis.Dependecies managed with Poetry.

 The architecture has two main pipelines: